 In terms of ratio, we refine the plant material so that it is high in the specific cannabinoids we are looking for.
 For example, for our Sympa-tea, we start with cannabis oil that has been extracted from a cannabis strain that is high in CBD, which studies show alleviates pain.

 Our cannabis is grown in Mendocino, Calif., in what’s called the “Emerald Triangle.”
-All cannabis plants are organic, sun-grown and, whenever possible, purchased from women growers.
+All cannabis plants are sun-grown using organic farming methods and, whenever possible, purchased from women growers.

 That’s a highly guarded secret, but let’s just say that unlike some other brands, we don’t spray cannabis oil on tea leaves and we don’t grind up weed and stick it in a tea bag.

 Terpenes is the hot word in the cannabis industry, and for good reason.
 There’s much behind the science (Leafly offers a good introduction), but here’s our version of the idiot’s guide: Terpenes are organic compounds found in certain plants, and are usually present in their essential oils.
 In addition to providing many plants with their distinctive scents, they offer medicinal properties of their own.
 For example, when you smell lavender, you are picking up on the terpene linalool, one of the compounds that stimulate nerves in the nose, which in turn send impulses to the brain that trigger relaxation.
 Terpenes also appear to work synergistically with cannabinoids.

 But here’s the problem: Most cannabis edibles do not retain many terpenes; nearly all are burned off in the process of refining the cannabis into oil.
 However, with all our products other than honey, we start with crude oil, which contains more terpenes and flananoids that refined oil.
 With our teas, however, you are getting the terpenes from the herbal tea ingredients, which are loaded with them.

 We ran laboratory terpene tests on our herbal tea ingredients and confirmed that the following terpenes are among those present.
 Also noted are their researched benefits.